NMRExchangeFormat/NEF/specification/Overview.md

     variants is not mandatory, but programs that do support these should read and write sequence descriptions accordingly.

+    3. Covalent links that are not part of a linear polymer chain are given in the 'covalent_links' loop, which shows which atoms are directly bound.
+    It is not shown which of the atoms from the original template are missing, if desired this information must be inferred.

-    3. The '_sequence' loop is a compromise between a full, complex topology description and simply assuming linear polymers - see the example files, section 3.
+    4. The '_sequence' loop is a compromise between a full, complex topology description and simply assuming linear polymers - see the example files, section 3.
 The '_nef_sequence.residue_type' is always the canonical name (e.g. 'HIS' regardless of protonation state or chain